joaochioda/neo4j-crud/README.md

 # Install dependencies
 $ npm i

-# Run backend on port 8000 (you can change this in file .env)
+# Run backend on port 8000 (you can change this in file .env).
+To use your own database configs, you can edit the .env file
 $ npm start

 ````